 "Trial Period" - New Students attending their first course are in a trial period which is typically five weeks.
-If the first course is not completed during the trial period, the student may opt out and all tuition charges would be refunded less enrollment fees, otherwise they become a regular student.
+If the first course is not completed during the trial period, the student may opt out and all tuition charges would be regular student.
 Title IV federal student assistance will not be disbursed during the trial period, but once completed and the student continues as a regular student, disbursements will be made to include the trial period if otherwise eligible.